Jedox raises over $100M to expand its financial modeling and analytics software to more verticals – TechCrunch

 “We have been approached tons of times, maybe every month, by companies from our space, from others in the area of financial services, and those looking for better tools to integrate into a wider suite of enterprise services,” he said.
 He called those approaches “interesting” but also said the startup was equally considering an IPO route in several years — the route that its closest competitor, Anaplan, has taken, he points out.
 In any case, there are no plans for an exit anytime soon with growth going strong.

-That started to change over time, with Winterstein coming in and the founders stepping away, and the company also making its own shift, away from the open source model among the many changes that have taken place.
-(The open source elements, however, as still alive and well, collected mostly around the Palo open source standard.)
-Jedox, Winterstein, is all-in in cloud services now, with SaaS making up 75% of its revenues, and the remainder mostly being about professional services related to that.
+That started to change over time, with Winterstein coming in and the founders stepping away, and the company also making its own shift, away from the open-source model among the many changes that have taken place.
+(The open-source elements, however, still alive and well, collected mostly around the Palo open-source standard.)
+Jedox, said Winterstein, is all-in on cloud services now, with SaaS making up 75% of its revenues, and the remainder mostly being about professional services related to that.

 (The focus on professional services ushered by Winterstein is notable, considering his track record.
 Before this role, he led and founded a number of companies, two of which have been acquired by IBM, which arguably leads and dominates the market of building tech with professional services wrapped around it.)

-For a lot of tech watchers and especially those in enterprise, these days when people talk about modelling, thoughts often spring immediately to artificial intelligence and things like big data machine learning, and that’s not too much of a surprise: AI is really the flavor of the month at the moment.
+For a lot of tech watchers and especially those in enterprise, these days when people talk about modeling, thoughts often spring immediately to artificial intelligence and things like big data machine learning, and that’s not too much of a surprise: AI is really the flavor of the month at the moment.

 A lot of that, however, can be misleading.
 I’ve heard more than one tech person complain about how a lot of what is pitched and peddled as AI is not really that.

-What’s quite refreshing is the Jedox does not try do that itself.
+What’s quite refreshing is that Jedox does not try do that itself.

 “I get kind of annoyed by ‘what is AI’,” he said when I brought this up.
 “It may be simple predictions and statistical modeling they are doing.”
 He is quick to say that “not everything we do is AI, and if you look at our customer distribution, roughly 100 of our 2,500 customers are really using AI.
 Others are using what others may call AI but in the definition of what AI actually is, it is not.”